Friday, April 15, 2016

 “He was a brave man.
 I chose him over several suitors because of his deep heart, wide intelligence, and indefatigable spirit.”

 “She told me about Uncle Matthäus too.
-He was not buried there because he was a messianic Jew.
+He was not buried there because he was a Messianic Jew.
 He accepted Jesus Christ, his identity as a Jew and the words of the Talmud.”

 Alexandra Herzl nodded.
 “He had his father’s heart and his mother’s mind.”